 There's a lot of talk at the moment questioning the concept of the alpha dog.
-The argument is that this role existed in the wolf, but that it no longer exists in our domesticated dogs.
+The argument is that this role existed in the wolf but no longer exists in our domesticated dogs.

-Dogs enjoy living in a pack (read family) and just like in any family there must be rules.
-If your Cocker Spaniel wants to live with (and fit into) your pack he must learn and follow the rules.
-If you don't teach him what those rules are, he'll make up his own, and that's when behavior issues arise.
+Dogs enjoy living in a pack (read family), and just like in any family, there must be rules.
+If your Cocker Spaniel wants to live with (and fit into) your pack, he must learn and follow the rules.
+If you don't teach him what those rules are, he'll make up his own, and that's when behavioural issues arise.

 Even if the concept of the 'alpha role' is eventually blown out of the water, I firmly believe that if you follow the above advice, you will have a very well-mannered Cocker Spaniel - and that can't be too bad, can it?